3d0c/rest-mongo-example/README.md

 Removes application from `applications` collection.

 @TODO and @NOTE:
-_after deletion references to the removed application still exist in `users` collection, but because it can't be resolved, this application is no longer available.
-Todo - cascading remove references from `users` collections_ inside transaction.
+_after deletion, references to the removed application still exist in `users` collection, but because it can't be resolved, this application is no longer available.
+Todo - cascading remove references from `users` collections inside transaction_.

 Request: